 Another aspect of the Pastor's administrative responsibilities is that of managing the real estate of the parish.
-Canon 515\(\text{8}\)1 defines the parish as a definite community of the Christian faithful established on a stable basis within a particular church.
+Canon 515 §1 defines the parish as a definite community of the Christian faithful established on a stable basis within a particular church.
 It embraces all the Christian faithful within a certain territory.
 The pastoral care of the parish is entrusted to the Pastor as its own shepherd under the authority of a diocesan bishop.
 The Pastor controls the use of parish property and is responsible for its care and maintenance, including the payment of property taxes.
 Moreover, the Pastor's approval is required for any purchase or sale of parish property, for leasing of space, and for any other transaction (for example, an easement) affecting parish property.
-Although each parish has the right to acquire, retain, administer, and alienate temporal goods by virtue of Canon Law (Canon 515\(\text{8}\)3, 1255, 1256), it is the responsibility of the Diocesan Bishop to supervise carefully the administration all the goods that belong to the parish.
-Because of the form of incorporation of the Diocese of Sacramento, by the Civil Law all parish property is owned by the Roman Catholic Bishop of Sacramento, a corporation sole.
+Although each parish has the right to acquire, retain, administer, and alienate temporal goods by virtue of Canon Law (Canon 515 §3, 1255, 1256), it is the responsibility of the Diocesan Bishop to exercise careful vigilance over the administration of all the goods that belong to the parish (Canon 1276 §1).
+Consequently, special instructions (Canon 1276 §2), in the form of a Parish Services Agreement, direct the manner in which this oversight is exercised by the Diocesan Finance Office, in the name of the Bishop, particularly in regard to the review and approvals necessary for significant decisions related to Parish property.
+And finally, all parish real property is held in trust by the Roman Catholic Bishop of Sacramento, a corporation sole, pursuant to The Roman Catholic Diocese of Sacramento Master Irrevocable Trust, dated August 1, 2011.